-It was hard thinking of a work to feature today; in the wider scope of Lent & Holy Week, Holy Saturday is a strange day, & in some ways listening to John Cage’s 4’33″ on repeat would seem to be the most appropriate thing to do.
-However, i’ve opted instead for a work from a composer whose music usually leaves me spluttering & fending off expletives.
-John Tavener‘s Towards Silence was composed in 2007, & is probably the only piece ever written for four string quartets & a large Tibetan singing bowl.
-To an extent, the title says it all, & put simply, the piece is (in Tavener’s words) “a meditation on the different states of dying”, but Tavener’s deeper inspiration comes from the four states of the self as conceived by a particular school of Hinduism: a waking state, a dream state, a condition of deep sleep, & “that which is beyond” (Tavener’s extensive programme note can be read here).
+It was hard thinking of a work to feature today; in the wider scope of Lent and Holy Week, Holy Saturday is a strange day, and in some ways listening to John Cage’s 4’33” on repeat would seem to be the most appropriate thing to do.
+However, i’ve opted instead for a work from a composer whose music usually leaves me spluttering and fending off expletives.
+John Tavener‘s Towards Silence was composed in 2007, and is probably the only piece ever written for four string quartets and a large Tibetan singing bowl.
+To an extent, the title says it all, and put simply, the piece is (in Tavener’s words) “a meditation on the different states of dying”, but Tavener’s deeper inspiration comes from the four states of the self as conceived by a particular school of Hinduism: a waking state, a dream state, a condition of deep sleep, and “that which is beyond”.

 Tavener structures the work in four seamless movements of increasing length.
 The first three display considerable activity and counterpoint, although—bearing the title in mind again—the overall direction is one of decline.
 The work uses five basic ideas that shift between the quartets: rapid semiquaver tremolos, accented quintuplets, undulating quaver trills, heavy but quick repeated note passages and slow, drawn-out melodies that employ various ragas (but which for the most part sound like conventional modes).
 From the second movement on, Tavener progressively thins out the texture as well as introducing a sixth idea, a melody with mobile pitch order and unspecified rhythms.
 The conclusion of each of the first three movements is marked with a short episode that requires the players also to chant as they play; the word ‘soham’ is used twice, while the third movement closes to ‘om’.